DjangoLover/gitality/README.md

 Gitality is supposed to serve as achievement engine for open source developers.
 Developers unlock achievements by contributing to their GitHub projects.

+## Usage

+Login via Github.
+Add your Github project at the 'Create' page.
+Every 25 minutes status of your project will be updated and you'll get new achievements and see stats.

 ## Installation